VoxelForge/VoxelForge/API.md

   viewed entries

 #### Return value
 Amount of entries the player has viewed in the specified category.
+If the player does not exist, this function returns `nil`.